felias-fogg/dw-link/docs/quickstart-AVR-GDB.md

 (gdb) target remote <serial-port>
 ```

-where *\<serial-port\>* is the serial port of the UNO, then, after a few seconds, one should get a message similar to the following one
+where *\<serial-port\>* is the serial port of the Uno, then, after a few seconds, one should get a message similar to the following one

 ```
 Remote debugging using <serial-port>